dylan-profiler/visions/docs/_sources/visions/thinker/application_view.rst.txt

 We find this view intuitive to create understanding of:

 - for what we want to create types, typesets and relations
-- the benefits of using visions in practise
+- the benefits of using visions in practice

 It is limited for:

-- abstracter concepts
+- abstract concepts

 Applications
 ------------
-Applications are broad.
+The potential applications for `visions` are broad.
-We explain using analytics use cases, as this was the original motivation (pandas-profiling).
+The motivating use case came from analytics (specifically pandas-profiling) so we will continue from there.

 Descriptive statistics
 ----------------------